javouhey/simple-file-picker/README.md

 # Summary

 This project provides an embeddable **sdcard** browser with the purpose of picking a file.
 It doesn't support directory picking.
-Currently the browser is rooted at `/sdcard` (i.e. user cannot browse to `/`)
+Currently the browser is rooted at `/sdcard` (i.e. user cannot browse to `/`).
+See [screenshots](https://github.com/javouhey/simple-file-picker/wiki/Screenshots)

 __@last-updated:__ 2011 april 12th 15h15 GMT+8